 Ventilation is key.
 For numerous reasons.
 There are a few strategies available to improve home ventilation.
 Natural ventilation, or opening doors and windows, is the usual go-to.
 It is certainly necessary at times and can be beneficial, but it’s useful to get into the habit of checking outdoor air quality conditions before doing so.
 Spot ventilation is best thought of as localized ventilation.
 This looks like running the vent fan above the stove when cooking or running the fan in the bathroom when getting ready or showering—and an ideal habit to practice.
 (The final home ventilation fix is mechanical ventilation, but more on that upgrade later!)

 7. Monitor Indoor Air Quality

 Finally, monitoring your space’s indoor air quality is a decisive healthy home habit.
 Simply prioritizing and keeping track of indoor air quality leads to improvement.
-This is because once you start noticing the way your space’s air quality impacts your home and life–you’ll choose to take action.
-Monitoring can be as simple as noticing where in the home occupants have specific symptoms and what changes improve or worsen symptoms.
+This is because once you start noticing the way your space’s air quality impacts your home and life, you’ll choose to take action.
+Monitoring can be as simple as noticing where throughout the home occupants have specific symptoms and what actions improve or worsen symptoms.
 It might mean charting to recognize how the change of seasons affects the space.
 Monitoring might also mean tracking pollutant levels, testing the HVAC system and literally monitoring home air quality with an in-duct air quality monitor.